marcozennaro/tropo_paper/paper.md

 We built a series of software tools to analyze anomalous tropospheric propagation links.
-They are available on Github under an MIT License and also as a Jupyter Notebook hosted by Google Colab as shown in
+They are available on Github under an MIT License and also as a Jupyter Notebook hosted by Google Colab.
+A screenshot is shown in
 \autoref{fig:jupyter}.
 Sharing
 the code using Google Colab facilitates the usage of these tools for researchers, practitioners, or anyone interested, by removing the